-This dog does not need a lot of exercises and a short walk to let it go to the bathroom outdoors is sufficient.
+This dog does not need a lot of exercises, and a short walk to let it go to the bathroom outdoors is sufficient.
 It will get a lot of its exercise from playing with games and toys.
-Pom-Chi puppies are cute and adorable but they do take a lot of work.
-They need to be socialized from the time they get to their new homes and this should continue throughout their lives.
+Pom-Chi puppies are cute and adorable, but they do take a lot of work.
+They need to be socialized from the time they get to their new homes, which should continue throughout their lives.
 This hybrid breed is perfectly happy with a few short walks each day.
-He should not go to any dog park unless it has an area that is designated for toy breed dogs.
+He should not go to any dog park unless it has an area designated for toy breed dogs.

 You can use Best dog exercise Equipment